 With comprehensive coverage of the Republic of Ireland, ESB ecars is one of the most important EV charging networks in the country.
-Supported by the Republic of Ireland government, local authorities, and energy companies, ESB ecars is operated by the ESB Group, the country’s electricity supplier.
+Supported by the Irish government, local authorities, and energy companies, ESB ecars is operated by the ESB Group, the country’s largest electricity supplier.

 How much does the ESB ecars network cost?